ivangfr/springboot-vault-examples/spring-vault-approle-multi-datasources-mysql/README.md

 ### Running as Docker Container

-- Go to the `springboot-vault-examples` root folder and build the docker image
+- Open a new terminal and make sure you are inside `springboot-vault-examples` root folder

+- Build the Docker image
   ```
   ./mvnw clean compile jib:dockerBuild --projects spring-vault-approle-multi-datasources-mysql/restaurant-service
   ```